b414213562/DeedTracker/readme.txt

 In the meantime, feel free to submit patches for any of my plugins if you spot something that needs fixing or improving!

 v3.1.5 changes:
+    Deeds:
+        Class/Race/Epic:
+            Reputation:
+                Added The Hard Tack Crafting Event deeds Added Veil of the Nine deeds
+                Added Amelia's Studies faction repution deeds
+        Instances:
+            Corsairs of Umbar:
+                Added The Dragon and the Storm deeds
+        Hobbies:
+            Birding:
+                Added birding deeds
+        The War:
+            Ettenmoors:
+                Added Monster Player Reward Season 1 deeds

+    Options:
+        Added option to control if server is enabled for Veil of the Nine.
+        Added option to control if landscape difficulty deeds are included for the current character.

     Import:
         Fixed bug that prevented importer from working with LOTRO Companion data directories with extended characters (e.g. é) in the path.